Sleep issues, mind-racing, and irritability are only a few symptoms in which bipolar disorder and anxiety overlap. How are they different?

 Generalized anxiety disorder

 GAD is a prevalent type of anxiety that can interfere with your day-to-day life.
-According to the National Institute of Mental Health, 5.7% of adults in the United States experience GAD at some time in their lives.
+According to the National Institute of Mental Health,

 If you have GAD, you might be anxious about several things a lot of the time.
 GAD symptoms include: